 What Is Ulcerative Colitis?

-Ulcerative colitis is a condition that causes chronic inflammation, forcing the color to empty frequently and resulting in diarrhea.
+Ulcerative colitis is a condition that causes chronic inflammation, forcing the colon to empty frequently and resulting in diarrhea.
 Cells from the lining of the colon slough off in the process, creating tiny open sores known as ulcers.
 The ulcers cause pus, mucus and bleeding.
 Ulcerative colitis occurs most frequently in patients between 15 and 40 years of age (though children and patients over 50 may develop it as well).

 There are four types of ulcerative colitis, each of which is categorized by their location and the severity of symptoms: